jhrcook/100DaysOfPython/README.md

 **Day 21 - November 10, 2019:**
 I made good progress through the chapter on plotting, finishing the primer to matplotlib.
+I decided to continue working through this chapter for a second hour today.
+I got introduced to a few features of the seaborn library and the built-in plotting of pandas Series and DataFrame objects.